-The Yoro Biological Corridor is regenerating (or “re-wilding”) tropical forest areas and linking them up with protected parks in the creation of a Forest Corridor.
-This ‘corridor of protected forests’ provides critical habitat for the region’s people, plants and animals.
+The Yoro Biological Corridor is regenerating (“re-wilding”) tropical forest areas “buffer zones”) and linking them with threatened National Forest Parks in the creation of a Forest Corridor.
+In doing so, it provides critical habitat for the region’s people, plants and animals.

 Species of Interest